wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

     {% include important.html content="Ensure that the service accounts in your organization do not depend on the **Everyone** group permissions."%}

-* **Terraform Provider Updates**

-    If you are using the Terraform Provider, update to [version 3.0.1](https://registry.terraform.io/providers/vmware/wavefront/latest/docs).
-This version is compatible with the new alert experience.
-See the [FAQ for the New Alert GUI](alerts_v2_faq.html).

 ## 2022-11.x Release Notes

   <table>